 American citizens with Chinese heritage should contact the Embassy for visa requirements, as they differ from other U.S. national’s requirements.

-Group Tourist Visa for Tourists from US via Nepal
+Group Tourist Visa for Tourists from the US via Nepal

 Unlike when traveling from China, there is a different kind of visa for travel to Tibet from Nepal.
 This is known as the Group Tourist Visa, and can only be applied for in Kathmandu through a registered Tibetan tour operator.
 Although called a “group” visa, it can be applied to an individual traveler on a tour of Tibet as well.